 Customer communications, marketing, product and customer analyses (legitimate interest)

 Mandatum Life has a legitimate interest to process personal data for customer communications and in connection with marketing, product and customer analyses.
+This allows us to improve our product range and optimise the services offered to customers.
 We market, for example, our products and services to Mandatum Life’s existing and potential customers electronically, by post and by phone.
 We also send customer communications (e.g. market outlooks, newsletters and feedback surveys) to our existing customers.
+The tag used in the email links we send can be used to associate the email sent to you with the customer information we hold on you.
+The use of the tag allows you to manage your personal communication settings through the links in the emails sent to you.
 We carry out digital marketing through, for example, online advertising that can be targeted using, for instance, Facebook’s or LinkedIn’s custom audience groups.
 You can object to targeting here.
-This allows us to improve our product range and optimise the services offered to customers.
 Marketing may also involve profiling, which we describe in more detail in section 4.

 In certain situations, we ask for your consent to process your personal data.
 Such situations include, for example, consent to electronic direct marketing or the processing of data belonging to special categories.
 The consent request contains information on the processing of such data.
 If you have given your consent to the processing of your personal data, you also have the right to withdraw your consent.
-For example, you can withdraw your marketing permission by logging in our web service or by managing your subscriptions here and other consents by contacting our customer service.
+For example, you can withdraw your consent to electronic direct marketing by logging in our web service or by managing your subscriptions here.
+You can also manage this and other consents by contacting our customer service.

 4. Automated decision-making and profiling